 As with any situation, communication is key when living in a shared flat.
-Common courtesy and polite manners are a definite must.
-Yet, from my own personal experience, I can say that it doesn’t hurt to emphasize this once again.
-You’d be surprised at how simple things like “please and thank you” can get lost in everyday hustle and bustle, and the difference these can make in establishing a comfortable flat atmosphere.
+Common courtesy and polite manners are a definite must, especially during these times.
+So, ensure you respect your flatmates’ space.
+You’d also be surprised at how simple things like “please and thank you” can get lost in everyday hustle and bustle, and the difference these can make in establishing a comfortable flat atmosphere.

 Living in shared accommodation, it is important to make sure that no member of the flat feels like they are being taken for granted or carrying all of the load.
 It’s worth considering a rota for flat tasks like taking out the trash and emptying the dishwasher.
-What matters most is that effort is recognized and appreciated by the whole flat.
+What matters most is that effort is recognised and appreciated by the whole flat.
 So maybe send a quick thanks in the group chat or leave a nice note in the kitchen when somebody does something that benefits the whole of your shared flat.
-As silly as it sounds, it can make a big difference with a flat-share in London.
+As silly as it sounds, it can make a big difference and can perk up somebody’s day.

-Always make sure to leave the kitchen and common space how you found it – clean up after yourself.
-Don’t leave Nutella stains on the counter, wipe down and discard your crumbs, put your stuff back in the fridge, don’t leave food – or worse hair! – in the sink.
-Place dirty dishes at least in the dishwasher, where they are out of sight (you can always come back later to clean it by hand).
-This may sound like things a nagging mom would say, but we are all adults by now.
+Most importantly, with hygiene being at the forefront of everyone’s minds, ensure you clean up after yourself.
+Always make sure to leave the kitchen and common space how you found it.
+Don’t leave Nutella stains on the counter, wipe down and discard your crumbs, if you’ve had visitors around, disinfect any surfaces they’ve used.
+This may sound like things a nagging mum would say, but we are all adults by now.
 Even if deep down you don’t feel the need to clean or do these things, remember that this is not your area and you are sharing with other people.

 Take a step back and recognise that you are not on your own anymore, you are in a house share in London.
 For those of you who prefer things a little more messy, but especially for the neat-freaks: a shared flat will never be as sparkly clean as you’d like it.
 Compromise is a must and you need to be willing to meet somewhere in the middle.
 Try to overlook the little things.